-It’s common those just completing courses at dispatching schools to ask why the starting flight dispatcher salary is so low compared to the salaries of career, experienced dispatchers.
+It’s common those just completing courses at dispatching schools to ask why the starting aviation dispatcher salary is so low compared to the salaries of career, experienced dispatchers.

 Dispatcher Training vs. Experience

-The gap between an entry-level and career aircraft dispatcher salary is great because the demand for experienced dispatchers is higher than the demand for entry-level dispatchers, naturally.
+The gap between an entry-level and career airline jobs salary is great because the demand for experienced dispatchers is higher than the demand for entry-level dispatchers, naturally.

 However, demand for entry-level recruits in the aviation industry has been increasing throughout recent years.
 Aviation industry experts and insiders foresee airlines offering a higher starting salary for aircraft dispatcher to convince younger potentials to consider aircraft dispatcher careers in the years to come.

 Lower Barrier of Entry

 The less time spent in dispatching schools and high job availability affect the starting salaries of aircraft dispatchers.
 Aircraft dispatcher school is very much like trade school in that applicants are trained for a specific job.
 Applicants must meet the eligibility requirements for aircraft dispatcher school.
 The longest course offered at Sheffield is five weeks long.
 After a Sheffield graduate passes the ADX Exam (usually mid-way into the 5-week class), and successfully completes the overall course, and then finally passes the FAA practical (certification) exam, then they are FAA-certified to work as an aircraft dispatcher.
 International students attaining the FAA certificate are often able to use their certificate to reduce their own country’s supplemental training requirements, since the FAA certification is the respected standard in the industry.

 Sheffield has a job posting board for graduates that is frequently updated by hiring managers in the aviation industry.
 For the most part, finding and landing your first job as an aircraft dispatcher is not difficult, especially when attending a reputable school that has been in business for decades.

 Representation is also a key benefit that dispatchers enjoy.
 Aircraft dispatchers are represented by the Airline Dispatchers Federation, or the ADF.
-The ADF is an organization that represents the interests of airline dispatchers and provides insights into a flight dispatcher salary.
+The ADF is an organization that represents the interests of airline dispatchers and provides insights into an aviation dispatcher salary.
 You can read more information here.